ItalyStrap/advanced-control-manager/README.md

 ### How to activate Lazy Load for images ###

-For activate Lazy Load there is new page "Option" in ItalyStrap panel, in that page there is a checkbox, check on LazyLoad and let the magic begin :-P
+For activate Lazy Load there is new page "Option" in Advanced Control Manager panel, in that page there is a checkbox, check on LazyLoad and let the magic begin :-P

 ### How do I change the placeholder image in Lazy Load functionality ###